s2l1/Headless-Samourai-Dojo/README.md

 `$ ./dojo.sh logs api`

-Please keep in mind that any time Dojo is started, it must be started **BEFORE** bitcoind.
+Please keep in mind that any time Dojo is started it must be started **BEFORE** bitcoind.

 Make sure you have a back up of your system.
 I will also suggest at this point that you harden your system further using the SSH Keys to login and disabling the password.